 When we place a candidate in a new flexible role, we know that one of their key concerns for working parents is how to cover the summer holidays for childcare.
-As a flexible and part-time recruiter, we’re adept at advising our candidates, or Members as we like to say, about summer holiday childcare options.
+As a flexible and part-time recruiter, we’re adept at advising our candidates, or Members as we like to say, about summer holiday childcare options and tips.

 School holidays go faster than you think